momentoscope/hextof-processor/docs/ListOfTerms.md

 **FEL** = free electron laser

+**HEXTOF analyzer** = high energy X-ray time of flight analyzer.
+A measurement device that records simultaneously the (kx, ky, E) coordinates of the photoelectrons emitted within the X-ray photoemission horizon.
+It is later rebranded and sold by SPECS GmbH under the name METIS.

 **SASE** = self-amplified spontaneous emission

 **macrobunch** -- a macroscopic bunch of electrons which can possess substructures (i.e. microbunches).
 It is the operating unit of a high-gain FEL and also referred to colloquially as a pulse train.
 Each macrobunch of electrons is tagged by the macrobunch ID.